emanuelefirmani/get-git-english/docs/internal.rst

 You may have noticed two things.

-First, SVN and other versioning systems you are probably in the habit of, operate at level 3.
+First, SVN and other versioning systems you might be used to, operate at level 3.

-Second, the 4 systems are listed in comfort order: in principle, when the material stays on the remote system, your work becomes more intricate, slow and umcomfortable.
+Second, the 4 systems are listed in order of convenience: in principle, when the material stays on the remote system, your work becomes more intricate, slow and umcomfortable.
 SVN allows you to checkout a whole directory precisely because in this way you find more comfortable to pass from one file to